 Design Museums in China and Hong KongRESEARCH

 Since 2014, I have been researching design museums in China and Hong Kong.
 My initial investigations, titled “Design Museums in Contemporary China: Localising Global Models”, examined the localised (Chinese) cultural and creative industries, using these narratives to contextualise the recent emergence of design museums in China.
-This work adopted a case study approach, focusing on the China Design Museum in Hangzhou, the China Industrial Design Museum in Shanghai, and M+ in Hong Kong.
+This work adopted a case study approach, focusing on the China Design Museum (CDM) in Hangzhou, the China Industrial Design Museum (CIDM) in Shanghai, and M+ in Hong Kong.